chains-project/ghasum/SPECIFICATION.md

 It shall compare the computed checksums against the stored checksums.

-If any of the checksums does not match or is missing the process shall exit with a non-zero exit code, for usability all values should be compared (and all mismatches reported) before exiting.
+If any of the checksums does not match or is missing the process shall exit with a non-zero exit code.
+For usability all values should be compared (and all mismatches reported) before exiting.

 The "target" can be one of a: a repository, a workflow, or a job.
 If the target